 Leslie E. Lehmann, MD, is the clinical director of the Pediatric Stem Cell Transplant Program at Dana-Farber/Children’s Hospital Cancer Center.

-Erica Mayer, MD, MPH is a medical oncologist and clinical investigator in the Breast Oncology Center at Dana-Farber.
+Erica Mayer, MD, MPH is a medical oncologist and clinical investigator in the Susan F. Smith Center for Women’s Cancers at Dana-Farber.
 Her research focuses on novel therapies in the treatment of breast cancer.

 David Reardon, MD, is the clinical director of the Center for Neuro-Oncology at Dana-Farber.
 His research interests include brain and spinal tumors, clinical trials in neuro-oncology, targeted therapies, anti-angiogenic treatments, immunotherapy and convection-enhanced delivery.